TrixxTraxx/LLMLab/README.md

   "ServerUrl": "https://login.llmlab.chat"
 }
 ```
-unfortunately you have to do this for every Deployment as of right now on the Client Project, The Server Project only has to be configured once.
+On the Client project, you have to do this for every deployment.
+The Server project only has to be configured once.

-## Host the Published Files
+## Hosting the Published Files

 You can then deploy the published artifacts to your hosting environment